cheahjs/mw2-tools/README.md

 Tools and PoC exploits for MW2
 =========

-Various ools and PoC exploits for MW2, specifically NTAuthority's modded version. (alterIWnet, FourDeltaOne, alterRevolution...)
+Various tools and PoC exploits for MW2, specifically NTAuthority's modded version. (alterIWnet, FourDeltaOne, alterRevolution...)